Cabana/jquery.cabana.sayt/README.md

   markup: [function] // A function that returns the markup (as a string) of the search results.
 This function gets called with one argument, the json result after making the ajax request.
 Default is an unordered list with links.

+  data: [function] // A function that returns the JSON object sent along with the request.
+Default is { query: <input value> }

 });
 ```